charmi7602/codeproof-team17/README.md

 CodeProof – Web app to detect fake developer resumes using GitHub analysis
 # CodeProof

+Proof-of-Work verification system for developers.

+CodeProof is a web application that helps recruiters detect fake developer resumes by analyzing GitHub activity, repositories, and commit history.

+It generates a trust score to determine whether a candidate’s claimed skills match their real coding work.
 CodeProof is a web application that helps recruiters detect fake developer resumes by analyzing GitHub activity and verifying real coding work.

 ## Problem